LarnuUK/corgi.py/bot-help.md

 **All User commands:**
-$Roll - rolls a D6
+$Roll - rolls a D6.
+$Flip - Flips a coin.
+$GitHub - Provides a link to Thom's github.
 $Timer - Sets a timer for the requested time period.
 Time must in the format `hh:mm`.
 For example `$Timer 03:00` will set a timer for 3 hours.
 Can optionally be followed by a message.
 On expiry the user who created it will receive a ping.

 The following commands can only be used in #bot-commands (except `$heret`):